 6. What’s the first publication you ever worked for?

 When my brother and I were very young, we started a magazine that ran for one issue.
 (Then we went outside and played.)

 7. What do you have of your “own” writing?

 I’ve written three novels, all parts of a trilogy and all unpublished (at this point).
 After some more polishing, I'll be sending out queries in 2008.
 I’ve also written more than 200 poems and a small group of short stories.
-In addition, I have countless notebooks and sketchbooks from my years of creativity.
-While I don’t plan on getting them published, they are very entertaining to read.
+In addition, I have countless notebooks and sketchbooks from years of writing and sketching.

 8. What’s your favorite grammar rule?

 I taught writing and grammar for many years, so I think all grammar rules are very important.
 Everyone needs guidelines so that they can express themselves concisely and be understood.

 9. Humor features prominently on your writing blog.
 Why?

 I’m a serious person by nature and am very serious about my work, but I come from a family full of people with great senses of humor.
 So while growing up, I developed an appreciation and understanding of humor’s importance to daily life.
 I am lucky because this really helps me maintain balance and perspective.

 Plenty, but I’d like to point you to a very funny article in "The Onion" instead: “Fire truck!
 Fire truck!
 Fire truck!” by Edwin Brauer.
 It’s an opinion piece by a 2-year-old seeing a fire truck for the first time.
 It is so hilarious for two reasons: 1) It’s funny because it’s true, and the writer really knows his/her 2-year-old viewpoint.
 2) The notion of a 2-year-old writing such an opinion piece is incredibly funny in itself.